stvmlbrn/mysql-backup/README.md

 #MySQL Backup
 A handy Node.js script to backup MySQL databases to Amazon S3.
+Note - this script is intended to be run on the db server.

 ##Getting Started
 * Clone this repo: `git clone https://github.com/stevemilburn/mysql-backup.git && cd mysql-backup`